taurusilver7/next-auth/README.md

 Create a marketing home page, redirecting to the login in auth route.
 Create a layout for the auth route (login, register, forgot-password)

-Create auth custom components, button & form.
+Create auth custom components, button & form, card-wrapper.
 Add shadcn-ui card component to design the loginForm component.

 ## Learn More